 Williamson County is one of the fastest growing areas in the nation and that growth is reflected in the increased number of clients we serve.
-In 2017 we served 971 new families and served 2,446 new individuals compared to 2016.
+In 2021 we served 6,637 unduplicated/unique individuals.

 In total, The Caring Place provided over $2.4 million in financial and non-financial support and resources to neighbors in our community!